farhantallei/next-bun-starter/README.md

 ![Tailwind CSS](https://img.shields.io/badge/TailwindCSS-v4-38bdf8)
 ![License](https://img.shields.io/badge/license-private-red)

 A modern **Next.js boilerplate** powered by **Bun** as the runtime.
-This project is designed for speed, maintainability, and a great developer experience, with UI, testing, linting, and health checks preconfigured.
+This project is designed for speed, maintainability, and a great developer experience, with UI, testing, linting, health checks, and structured logging preconfigured.

 ---